-Jr. Fair Board in Charge: Bryson Hamilton, Riley Bonham, Brayden Kidd & Remi Hamilton Superintendents: Bryson Hamilton, & Bennett Bonham
+Jr. Fair Board in Charge: Bryson Hamilton, Riley Bonham, Brayden Kidd, Bennet Bonham & Remi Hamilton

+Superintendents: Aleah Smith

-Adult Advisors: Linda Bonham, Dan Burkholder & Robbie Casey
+Adult Advisors: Linda Bonham, Peggy Jenkins

+& Robbie Casey

-- A. Livestock entries are due to the Senior Fair Board Office by June 8th 2024. - B. Dress Code Sheep: jeans, sleeved shirt, hard-soled shoes - C. NO ONE is permitted in the Barn until Thursday (before Fair) @ 7:30pm - D. Market lambs must be born after January 1st, 2024. - E. All lambs must have a USDA approved scrapie tag. - F. All lambs must be docked and tagged.
-All male market lambs must be castrated by May 1st of current vear. - G. Mandatory Weigh-In May 10th 6pm-8pm and May 11th 10am-12pm at the Fairgrounds.
-Market lambs will be weighed from 5:00-6:30 p.m. on Saturday, July 20th and will only be weighed once. - H. Market lambs must weigh at least 85 lbs.to sell. - I. All exhibitors must put their lambs on the packer truck after they sell. - J. All Market Lambs must be slick shorn uniform in cover, washed and trimmed before entering fairgrounds.
+- A. Livestock entries are due to the Senior Fair Board Office by June 7th 2025. - B. To be eligible to participate in the fair, the exhibitor must be a current 4-H member in Butler County. - C. Market lambs must weigh at least 85 lbs.to sell at the Junior Fair Auction ideal birth for market lambs to achieve weight requirement is 1/1-2/28 of current year. - D. Mandatory Tag-In May 9th 6pm-8pm and May 10th 10am-12pm at the Fairgrounds. - E. Market Lambs will be weighed in to fair from 5pm-6:30pm on Saturday July 19th 2025 and will be weighed only once.
+This follows the 5:00pm barn meeting for the sheep. - F. All lambs must have a USDA approved scrapie tag. - G. All lambs must be docked and tagged.
+All male market lambs must be castrated by May 1st of current year. - H. All Market Lambs must be slick shorn uniform in cover, washed and trimmed before entering fairgrounds.
 Touch up shearing is permitted in the sheep barn.
-The owner is responsible for cleanup. - K. Altering or enhancing the natural color of a lamb shall be considered fraud and deception.
+The owner is responsible for cleanup. - Altering or enhancing the natural color of a lamb shall be considered fraud and deception.
 Neutral coloring (clear) only may be used.
 Painting of hoofs is prohibited.
-All animals giving evidence of such treatment will be barred from competition at the Butler County Jr. Fair - L. Exhibitors must furnish own bedding (straw, shavings or mulch). - M. Exhibitors have 11/2 hrs after completion of livestock show to pull animal from sale.
-Sale Representatives will be at podium in show ring.
-If not pulled by 6:00, all remaining projects will be required to be sold through the Junior Fair Livestock Sale.
-Both the exhibitor and the parent/guardian must sign the Livestock Auction Removal Agreement.
+All animals giving evidence of such treatment will be barred from competition at the Butler County Jr. Fair - J. Professional groomers are Prohibited to fit and/or groom Jr. Fair Sheep.
+Only 4-H club members, family members, 4-H advisors are permitted to help groom and/ or fit Jr. Fair Sheep. - K. The Jr. Fair Grand and Reserve Champion Market Lambs are subject to drug testing, performed by the veterinarian, immediately following the show. - L. The Grand and Reserve Champion Market Lambs are considered terminal and must be sold at the Junior Fair Livestock Sale.